-- radioactive wastes (fire alarms should be placed with general household waste)
+- Radioactive wastes (fire alarms can be placed into general household waste)

-- vehicle batteries (sell these at your local scrap metal dealer)
+- Vehicle batteries (sell these to your local scrap metal dealer)

-- commercial hazardous waste (waste generated by any process by undertaking for-gain)
+- Commercial hazardous waste (waste generated by any process or undertaking for-gain)

 Tips for transporting hazardous substances